The definition of the term “terrorism” is highly subjective depending on the political party or

 Note 1: The term “cowardly” is used here to signify that it is a deliberate attack on unarmed civilians or

-is avoiding direct engagement with the military and choosing to attack soft targets instead.
+the perpetrator is avoiding direct military engagement - and choosing to attack soft targets instead.

 Note 3: This definition doesn't stipulate any particular type of “coercion”.
 That is, it applies for all types of coercion whether it be political, religious, ideological driven, self-determination driven...etc.
 Any cowardly attack to kill or maim civilians is to be regarded as unjustified no matter what the cause.
-If a self-determination, rebellion or a revolutionary movement has to resort to cowardism, that movement should then be deemed to be in violation of international human rights!
+If a self-determination, rebellion or a revolutionary movement has to resort to cowardism, that movement is not only illegitimate, it is also in violation of humanitarian law (which explicitly condones the killing or injuring of civilians)!

 Terrorism expert Walter Laqueur believes the term “terrorism” needs to be replaced: “The term terrorism has come to encompass such wide varieties of violent acts that it should be replaced by another term”4.
 Not only is it a disputed term, it also does not have the capacity to sufficiently stigmatise the crime or to express the public's disgust of the cowardly attack on unarmed civilians.
 In fact, we’d argue that it glorifies the crime!

-We are advocating the use of the term “Cowardism” to be used instead of “Terrorism” – In fact, we believe that it is not possible for us to win the war against terrorism until we do so!
+We are advocating the use of the term “Cowardism” to be used instead of “Terrorism” – In fact, we believe that it is not possible for us to win the war against terrorism until we have such a change in our vocabulary!
 Clear arguments in favour of this change:

 It is well known that terrorists seek publicity through their acts of violence5.
 Coincidentally, a symbiotic relationship can often be observed between media and terrorist organisations6.
 As Prof Taha Najem has pointed out "The broader and more prolonged the media coverage of terrorism turns out to be, the greater the terrorists' feelings of accomplishment, influence, and power".

 We believe using the correct vocabulary is the first step in addressing the global scourge that is cowardism.
-As per the saying "pen is mightier than the sword", we can use our words to combat cowardism at a global scale.
-We believe referring to the crime without any glorification of the crime is paramount if we are to break the vicious cycle that terrorism creates (eg one terrorist attack inspiring others to commit similar terrorist attacks).
-When such attacks are referred to as a "cowardist attack", it is obvious that it there will be minimal chance of it being a source of inspiration.
+As per the saying "pen is mightier than the sword", we can use our words to passively combat cowardism at a global scale.
+We believe referring to the crime without any glorification of the crime is paramount in deterring this horrendous crime.
+When such attacks are referred to as "cowardist attacks", it is obvious that it there will be minimal chance of it being a source of inspiration for future would-be terrorists.

 We are a non-profit organisation that was established on 24th of April 2019 - just couple of days after Sri Lanka was cowardly attacked on Easter Sunday.
 We are Sri Lankans but we are also citizens of the world - we dream of the day when the world has stamped out the scourge that is cowardism!
 We believe this is within everyone's reach - and within our generation!